LesleyLai/digital-garden/content/Concepts/constexpr vs static constexpr.md

 // If we enable asan in unoptimzed build, we will get a warning if we use p here
 ```

-Instead, `static constexpr` will force initialization at compile-time and will change the variable to static storage duration. [^1]
+Instead, `static constexpr` will change the variable to static storage duration. [^1]

 ## Performance Trade off